braxtonhall/bobs-server/src/secret-dj/README.md

 - Replace empty table with something more descriptive
 - Delete should take you to an "Are you SURE?" page
 - Find out what sendgrid does if you give it a terribly formatted email
-- Maybe remove the endFinishedSeasons job and conditionally end the season of the playlist submitted